Julayi: Filming

 After months of delay, filming began in Hyderabad on 14 November 2011.
-Scenes between Brahmanandam and Ileana at a hospital in Kukatpally were canned during the first schedule of filming.
+The scenes between Brahmanandam and Ileana at a hospital in Kukatpally were canned during the first schedule of filming.
 The second schedule of filming began on 13 December 2011.
 Filming took place at Ramoji Film City and Sivarla in Hyderabad.
 In January 2012, action scenes in shivering cold weather were canned at RFC under the supervision of Peter Hein.
 In February 2012, bank robbery scenes were shot on Allu Arjun and Sonu Sood in Hyderabad.
 Also in February 2012, more action scenes on Allu Arjun were canned at Chennai Port under Peter Hein's supervision.
 In March 2012, filming took place in Visakhapatnam, Andhra pradesh.
 On 6 April 2012, it was reported that filming of the entire talkie part has been completed and four songs are yet to be canned.
-On 20 April 2012 it was reported by 123Telugu that the production unit would be travelling to Dubai on 26 April 2012 to film two songs on the lead pair and the remaining two songs would be shot in India.
+On 20 April 2012 it was reported that the production unit would be travelling to Dubai on 26 April 2012 to film two songs on the lead pair and the remaining two songs would be shot in India.
 On 9 June 2012 fire broke out in a special Irani Hotel set, that was erected for the film in Ramoji Film City.
 Allu Arjun and Brahmaji suffered minor injuries in this accident.

 Music

-The soundtrack album of the film was composed by Devi Sri Prasad.
-The audio of the film was released on 6 July 2012 through Aditya Music label.
-Lyrics for three songs were written by Srimani, two songs by Ramajogayya Sastry and one song by the music director of the film, Devi Sri Prasad.
-The audio launch event of the film took place at the Hitex Exhibition center in Madhapur, Hyderabad on the same day.
-The audio was a huge success with receiving a positive reception from critics and audience alike.
-Musicperk.com, a famous music site marked Julai as one of the top 10 albums in 2012 rating it 9/10.
+The soundtrack album was composed by Devi Sri Prasad.
+The audio of the film was released on 6 July 2012 through Aditya Music and the lyrics for three songs were written by Srimani, two songs by Ramajogayya Sastry and one song by Devi Sri Prasad.
+The audio launch event took place at the Hitex Exhibition center in Madhapur on the same day.
+The audio was a huge success with receiving a positive reception from critics and audience.
+Musicperk.com, a famous music site, marked Julai as one of the top 10 albums in 2012 rating it 9/10.

 Release

 Pre-release business

 In February 2012, it was announced that Telugu film director and producer Dasari Narayana Rao has bought the Andhra Pradesh distribution rights of the film for an amount of ₹23 crore.
-It was also reported that Dasari Narayana Rao will release the film under his banner Siri Media.
-It was reported that it was the highest amount ever paid for an Allu Arjun starrer.
+It was also reported that Dasari Narayana Rao will release the film under Siri Media.
+It was reported that it was the highest amount ever paid for an Allu Arjun film.
 It was reported in April 2012 that Ficus had acquired the overseas theatrical distribution rights of the film excluding Singapore and Malaysia.
-In July 2012, it was reported that the satellite rights were sold for ₹5.7 crore to MAA TV.
-Kerela distribution rights were sold for ₹1.2 crore which is a record in terms of Telugu and Tamil films.
+In July 2012, it was reported that the satellite rights were sold for ₹5.7 crore to Star Maa.
+Kerala distribution rights were sold for ₹1.2 crore which is a record in terms of Telugu and Tamil films.